lino-framework/cg/docs/membership.rst

 by entering into contract with a :term:`service provider` who binds you to the rules described in the community guide.

-As a :term:`service provider` you become a member when the :term:`community board` accepts your candidature.
+As a :term:`service provider` you become a member when the :term:`Community Board` accepts your candidature.

 The list of community members is not published.